Measurements conspire nonlocally to restructure critical quantum states: No clicks

 where $u_j$ sets the strength of the coupling.
 We have simplified the expression by using $\hat n_j^2 = \hat n_j$, which applies for fermions.
 After acting with $\hat U_j$ we perform a projective measurement of $\hat \sigma^z$, with outcome $\ket{0}$ or $\ket{1}$.
 The states of the system that result from a single measurement are, respectively,

 These states are not normalized, and for example the probability for result $\ket{0}$ is $\braket{\psi_0|\psi_0}$.
 Note that for outcome $\ket{1}$, which we refer to as a `click', there is a fermion at site $j$ \textit{with certainty}.
 This is due to the appearance of the projection operator $\hat n_j$ in the expression for $\ket{\psi_1}$.
 For outcome $\ket{0}$, or `no click', we do not know whether there is a fermion at $j$ (unless $u_j=\pi/2$, since this corresponds to a standard projective measurement of $\hat n_j$).
 However, the expectation value of $\hat n_j$ is in general suppressed relative to $\braket{\hat n_j}_{\text{g.s.}}$.

-The effect of a single $\ket{0}$ outcome on the density profile is indicated in Fig.~\ref{fig:QND}(b).
+Before proceeding, it is helpful to develop some intuition for the effects of these weak measurements, and for the role of $K$.
+For smaller $K$ there are stronger density correlations in the ground state, with the oscillatory contribution to the density in Eq.~\eqref{eq:density} decaying as $x^{-2K}$.
+The effects of individual measurements of the density are therefore felt out to greater distances.
+This is illustrated in Fig.~\ref{fig:QND}(b), where we show the nonlocal effects of a single no-click outcome on the density profile for two different values of $K$.

-Here we apply the above protocol to an extended region of the system, restricting ourselves to the case where no clicks are observed.
+This fact provides a hint as to the behavior we can expect when many measurements are performed.
+As a first demonstration, in this section we apply the above measurement protocol to an extended region of space and postselect for the case where no clicks are observed.
 The resulting state is

-and next we consider the structure of correlation functions in $\ket{\psi_{\text{n.c.}}}$.
-This problem is simplified considerably when considering weak measurements (as opposed to projective ones) since the classical information extracted decreases continuously with $u_j$.
-For small $u_j$ we can consider the effect of extracting this information in perturbation theory.
+and throughout this section we will consider the structure of correlation functions in $\ket{\psi_{\text{n.c.}}}$.
+This problem is simplified considerably for weak measurements (as opposed to projective ones) since the classical information extracted decreases continuously with $u_j$, and for small $u_j$ we can consider the effect of extracting this information in perturbation theory.